Enhance your cookery skills and gain an understating of kitchen, operations, people and finance management for hospitality businesses.

 The selection of electives must be guided by the job outcome sought, local industry requirements and the complexity of skills appropriate to the AQF level of this qualification as well as be approved by the Polytechnic.

-For a list of unit offerings for the Skilled Migration Assessment Service, please contact the Polytechnic.
+For a list of unit offerings for the Assessment Service only, please contact the Polytechnic.

 Recognition of Prior Learning and/or Credit Transfers